Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 Pro tips

-• Chocolate Biscoff: stir a few chocolate chips into the batter for melty pockets through the cake.
+• Chocolate Biscoff: stir a tablespoon of chocolate chips into the finished batter for melting pockets through the crumb.

 Recipe